kyma-project/community/collaboration/wg-installation/README.md

 * [Piotr Bochyński](https://github.com/pbochynski)
 * [Piotr Mścichowski](https://github.com/piotrmsc)
-* More leaders will be elected afer the first meeting if proposed
+* If proposed, more leaders will be elected after the first meeting

 ## Members

 * [wg-installation](https://github.com/orgs/kyma-project/teams/wg-installation)

-# Exit criteria
+## Exit criteria

-* Group will work out technical concept and way to install/upgrade kyma meeting all the given requirements mentioned [here](https://github.com/kyma-project/kyma/issues/8664)
+* The group works out the technical concept and the way to install/upgrade Kyma.
+This concept should meet all the requirements mentioned in the issue describing the [redesign of the kyma-operator](https://github.com/kyma-project/kyma/issues/8664).
-* Members will be inactive or interest will significantly drop down making it very hard to drive and implement topics
+* Members are inactive or interest drops significantly making it very hard to drive and implement topics.
-* All the goals will be met/completed
+* All the goals are achieved/completed.
-* Global product priorities will change
+* There is a change in product priorities.

 ## Owned repositories

-* WG does not own (yet) any repository
+* The installation working group does not own any repository yet.

 ## Reference